How to Protect Your LinkedIn Account From Being Hacked!

 1 ) Turn on Two-step Verification

 Link your phone to your LinkedIn account and turn on two-step verification.
 When you login from a new device or unfamiliar location, LinkedIn will protect you by sending an SMS to your phone with a verification code.
 This will limit the use of the account and a hacker’s ability to change or access your account from unfamiliar locations.
+You can turn on Two-Step verification within Linkedin security settings.

 An easy way hackers can get access to your account is by using session cookies.
 These cookies allow hackers to access your account using your current Linkedin session.
 How do they do this you ask?
 That unexpected Google Drive doc, Dropbox link or PDF, which is sent to you from a connection.